-8b.
+8B.
 DESIGN CODE

 To ensure future design quality the production of a Design Code to accompany the masterplan will be encouraged.
-Design codes are especially important if ownership of the land is transferred after planning approval has been granted.
+Design codes are especially important if ownership of the land is transfered after planning approval has been granted.

-If it is deemed necessary to ensure the success of the scheme then a proportionate design code will be expected.
+If it is considered necessary to ensure the success of the scheme then a proportionate design code will be expected.